Chehakmalhotra/Chehakmalhotra/README.md

-- 👋 Hi, I’m @Chehakmalhotra
+- 👋 Hi, I’m @chehakmalhotra
 - 👀 I’m interested in a wide range of sciences from computer science, neuroscience & cognition to theoretical physics.
 - 🌱 I’m currently learning python and advanced physics, chemistry & math⭐
 - 📫 I love talking to people!
 Email me @ malhotra.chehak@gmail.com or text me on instagram @chehakmalhotraa